gardener-attic/component-cli/docs/reference/components-cli_component-archive_create.md

 ### Options

 ```
+  -a, --archive string             path to the component archive directory
+      --component-name string      name of the component
-      --format CAOutputFormat   output format of the component archive.
-Can be "fs", "tar" or "tgz"
+      --component-version string   version of the component
   -h, --help                       help for create
-  -o, --out string              writes the resulting archive to the given path
+  -w, --overwrite                  overwrites the existing component
+      --repo-ctx string            [OPTIONAL] repository context url for component to upload.
+The repository url will be automatically added to the repository contexts.
 ```

 ### Options inherited from parent commands